Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 \subsection{Accounting for all in-plane rotations}

-We represent our autocorrelations using Prolate Spheroidal Wave Functions (PSWFs) $\{\psi_{k,q}\}$ where $k \geq 0, q \geq 1$ are integers~\cite{slepian1964pswfIV}.
+We represent our autocorrelations using Prolate Spheroidal Wave Functions (PSWFs)~\cite{slepian1964prolate}.
 As we demonstrate below, this makes it easier to account for the fact that all in-plane rotations of the micrographs are equally likely observations.
-This is only a concern for the second and third order autocorrelations.
-Below, we start with $p=2$.
-The PSWFs are eigenfunctions of the truncated Fourier transform and are given in polar coordinates by\footnote{A different normalization is used in \cite{landa2017steerable}.}
+The PSWFs are given in polar coordinates by\footnote{A different normalization is used in \cite{landa2017steerable}.}

-where the range of $k,q$ is determined by Eq.~(8) in \cite{landa2017steerable}, the ${R_{k,q}}$ are a family of real, one-dimensional functions and the ${\alpha_{k,q}}$ are scaling factors which will be defined in the next section.
-The PSWFs are orthogonal on the unit disk.